-My choice is A Salmon for Simon.
-This beautiful book was written over 30 years ago ~ the same year I was married ~ 1978.
+This beautiful book, A Salmon for Simon, was written over 30 years ago — the same year I was married — 1978.

 Title: A Salmon for Simon